 Students must pass a comprehensive examination covering all professional course content to pass HIA 4700, which is a requirement for graduation.
 Students who do not pass the comprehensive examination will be given one additional opportunity to pass an equivalent examination.
 Students who fail to pass at least one of the examinations will receive a grade of F for HIA 4700.
 Degree requirements may be individualized for applicants with previously earned registration or certification in an appropriate allied health profession.
 The program director will determine specific program requirements.

 Prospective students should contact the Health Information Administration office:

+Cheryl P. Jackson

-Cheryl Jackson E-mail: cjacks67@csu.edu Main Office: 773.995.2045 Fax: 773-995-2950
+E-mail: cjacks67@csu.edu Main Office: 773.995.2593

+Fax: 773-995-2950

-Specific Requirements Composition (6 credit hours) ENG 1270 or 1230, 1280 or 1240.
+ENG 1270 or 1230, 1280 or 1240.